Canterbury College (Windsor, Ontario): History

 By 1963, Canterbury had four staff members, (the Rev. Henry Hill [later Bishop], and the Rev. Peter Wilkinson, and 245 students registered in twelve courses.
-Canterbury staff were integrated with the University with tenure and Department Head eligibility.
-Canterbury College's focus shifted from teaching to maintaining and developing a viable Christian presence within the rapidly secularizing University setting.
-Nevertheless, Canterbury College retained its building as a Chapel and social centre, had representation on the University Board of Governors, continued to give Awards and Bursaries, continued to appoint staff in the Department of Religious Studies, initiated courses and continued to serve students.
+Canterbury staff were integrated with the university with tenure and department head eligibility.
+Canterbury College's focus shifted from teaching to maintaining and developing a viable Christian presence within the rapidly secularizing university setting.
+Nevertheless, Canterbury College retained its building as a chapel and social centre, had representation on the university's board of governors, continued to give awards and bursaries, continued to appoint staff in the Department of Religious Studies, initiated courses and continued to serve students.

 On November 4, 1967, Canterbury College celebrated its tenth anniversary by opening the first on-campus residence for married students in Canada.
-Geoffrey Fisher Hall, a 38 unit apartment building, was opened by Geoffrey Francis Fisher, 99th Archbishop of Canterbury, and Lady Fisher.
-Assumption University conferred an honorary degree on Archbishop Fisher, the first such honour awarded to an Archbishop of Canterbury by a Roman Catholic institution in four hundred years.
+Geoffrey Fisher Hall, a 38-unit apartment building, was opened by Geoffrey Francis Fisher, 99th archbishop of Canterbury, and Lady Fisher.
+Assumption University conferred an honorary degree on Archbishop Fisher, the first such honour awarded to an archbishop of Canterbury by a Roman Catholic institution in four hundred years.

-In November 1982, Canterbury College celebrated its 20th anniversary by unveiling the Armorial Bearings of Canterbury College.
-Theodore David Butler Ragg, Bishop of Huron, petitioned the Earl Marshall, the Duke of Norfolk, for a grant of armorial bearings; they were granted by the College of Heralds in the spring of 1977.
+In November 1982, Canterbury College celebrated its 20th anniversary by unveiling the armorial bearings of Canterbury College.
+Theodore David Butler Ragg, Bishop of Huron, petitioned the earl marshall, the Duke of Norfolk, for a grant of armorial bearings; they were granted by the College of Heralds in the spring of 1977.
 The motto for Canterbury College is: "Let Reasonableness Flourish".